kalepeterson/InetSysDev-GH-Community-Health/README.md

 We will be utilizing the infrastructure that GHData currently has in place.
 GHData uses the GHTorrent database, the schema of which can be found [here](http://ghtorrent.org/files/schema.png).

-# Example Use Cases
+# Primary Use Case
-**Title:** Determine the Health and Sustainability of an Open Source Repository
+Since this project primarily affects the REST API of ghdata, the primary use case is for other applications consuming the information that our enhancements provide.

-**Primary Actor:** Corporate Manager
+**Title**: Consume Health and Sustainability Metrics for an Open Source Repository

-**Goal in Context:** The corporate manager is able to determine the health of the open source project which allows them to make more informed decisions about the project
+**Primary Actor**: Consuming software application, either external or the ghdata user interface.

-**Stakeholders:**
+**Goal in Context**: The consuming application is able to retrieve a variety of useful metric data for a specified repository.

-Corporate Manager: To receive clear and relevant project health information
+**Stakeholders**:

-Corporate Developer: To provide the relevant development metrics to increase productivity
+    * Consuming application users: To receive useful and accurate metric information.

-Project Owner: To clearly understand the overall health and sustainability of the project as a whole.
+    * Consuming application developers: To receive metric information for processing.

-**Preconditions:**
+**Preconditions**:

-Relevant project/repository information is in the database.
+    * Instance of ghdata and current GHTorrent database are running on an accessible server.
-Proper project information has been provided
+    * Consuming application developers understand the ghdata API and have developed an application to use the endpoints.

-**Main Success Scenario:** Corporate manager receives accurate useful health metrics that allow for better decision making.
+**Main Success Scenario**: The consuming application's users are presented with the desired metric information.

-**Failed End Conditions:** Corporate manager receives misleading or inaccurate metrics which do no provide value in understanding the health of the repository
+**Failed End Conditions**: The consuming application fails to process the information from ghdata or the information is outdated or inaccurate.

-**Trigger:** Corporate manager interacts with a frontend that retrieves and formats the data from the API.
+**Trigger**: Consuming application makes requests to the ghdata REST API endpoints.

 # Contributions
 We are currently not accepting contributions.
 This file will be updated if that changes in the future.